FrankDetzer/psHFO/README.md

 psHFO is my heavily inspired PowerShell module of "ncdu" (NCurses Disk Usage made by Yoran Heling).
 I was able to get in touch with him and he is fine with my project.
 My intend with this module is provide an easy and open-source console-based disk usage analyzer for PowerShell mainly used on windows.

 ## CMDLET
 * Get-HumanFriendlyFileList - Use this cmdlet to view items and folders and their respective size and attributes.
+You can find help for this cmdlet [here](https://github.com/FrankDetzer/psHFO/wiki/Get-HumanFriendlyFileList).

 ## RELATED LINKS
 * Link on my homepage: https://frankdetzer.com/release-of-pshfo/